 "We're excited to start construction on our project and we are very grateful to the many donors in this community who have made this milestone possible," said Melissa Juneau, Executive Director of BRSHF.

 BRSHF selected the LSU Innovation Park as the site for its new center because of the research-driven nature of its innovative therapies as well as the long-standing partnerships it enjoys with LSU faculty and student workers.
 Because the park is designated by Louisiana Economic Development as a qualified research park and by the federal government as a HUB zone, resident companies are eligible for numerous research and development tax incentives and credits, as well as other state incentive programs.
 Tenants also receive international trade assistance with training, translation services, marketing and logistics experts, among other outstanding services and benefits.

-The Emerge Center will be 26,000 square feet, more than double the organization's current 50-old building on West Roosevelt Street.
+The Emerge Center, located at 7784 Innovation Park Dr. in Baton Rouge, will be 26,000 square feet, more than double the organization's current 50-old building on West Roosevelt Street.
 Coleman Partners Architects and Faulk and Meek General Contractors are project partners.
 The new center will enable the organization to greatly expand its services, including: